setms/book/docs/requirements/digest/specification.md

 Such statements require precise definitions of the metrics used, such as `available` in the previous example.

 It's possible to define requirements more formally using specification languages like Planguage @@Gilb2005.
+However, stakeholders can't understand a formal specification, so they can't check that it accurately represents their requirements.
+Software engineers, who understand the formal specification, may not understand the application domain, so they can't be sure the formal specification is accurate either.
-However, formal methods and certain kinds of diagrams are foreign to most users, so the best way to specify requirements is still in text form.
+Therefore, the best way to specify requirements is still in natural language.
 Structured natural language, like used in the templates above, is often better than free-form text.

 Many measurements of quality attributes are **lagging indicators**.